 Customer Care Registers

 All gas suppliers in Northern Ireland must keep a Customer Care Register with the details and special needs of customers who are of pensionable age, disabled (by virtue of being blind, partially sighted, deaf or hearing impaired) or chronically sick.
 Suppliers can provide free assistance and services to customers who register their details with them.
 These services include bills in different formats such as large print or Braille and password schemes to help identify representatives from a service provider.
-A list of the service provided by all suppliers is available here.
+A list of the service provided by all suppliers is available on The Consumer Council website.

 NIE Networks Critical Care Register

 The NIE Networks Critical Care Register is for customers who rely on electricity for life saving equipment.
 This includes medical equipment such as oxygen concentrators, nebulisers, patient vital signs monitoring systems and home dialysis.
 Once on the list, NIE will treat you as a priority during a power cut and will provide you with the most up to date information, including when they expect a fault to be fixed.
 This will allow you to make alternative arrangements during the power cut.

 You can also nominate a carer or relative for NIE to contact during a power cut.
 NIE will also tell you about any planned interruptions to your electricity supply at least three days in advance, including how long the interruption is expected to last, and will keep you informed of any changes during the interruption.

 For more information or to register contact 08457 643 643.

 Householders should make sure their home and contents insurance covers severe weather conditions.

 - Read your policy to see how you are covered.
 If you are not, contact your insurance company and amend your policy or shop around for a new policy.